AAG0130/Portfolio/README.md

-# Portfolio of projects by Alejandro Arango Giraldo
+# Portfolio of projects - Alejandro Arango Giraldo

 **Short bio:** Mechanical Engineer with emphasis in Data Science from Universidad EAFIT with experience as a data analyst in Bancolombia.

 **Description:** This portfolio compiles academic, technical, and applied projects developed during my undergraduate studies and complementary training in Data Science, Artificial Intelligence, Machine Learning, and Computing.

 ## Projects: